Nyx0uf/qlMoviePreview/README.md

 Currently it only supports **.mkv** files because I don't care about other formats, but adding support for them should be quite easy.

-### Build / Install ###
+### Installation ###

+You need to have Xcode-tools installed, if it's not the case open **Terminal.app** and type :

+	xcode-select --install

-First you need to have *ffmpegthumbnailer* and *mediainfo* installed.
-The easiest way to do this is via [homebrew](http://brew.sh)
+Then you need [ffmpegthumbnailer](https://code.google.com/p/ffmpegthumbnailer/ "ffmpegthumbnailer website") and [mediainfo](http://mediaarea.net/en/MediaInfo "mediainfo website").
+The easiest way is via [homebrew](http://brew.sh "homebrew website"), so follow the instructions and then :

 	brew install ffmpegthumbnailer media-info

-Then, for those who don't want to build from the sources, you can download the plugin [here](http://repo.whine.fr/qlmoviepreview.qlgenerator-10.9.zip).
+Last, for those who don't want to build from the sources, you can directly download the plugin [here](http://repo.whine.fr/qlmoviepreview.qlgenerator-10.9.zip "qlmoviepreview.qlgenerator-10.9.zip").

 Unzip it, and place it in */Library/QuickLook* or *~/Library/QuickLook*.

-Perhaps you will need to restart the *QuickLook* daemon by running this command in Terminal.app :
+Perhaps you will need to restart the *QuickLook* daemon by running these commands in the terminal :

 	qlmanage -r
 	qlmanage -r cache

-For the others, open **qlMoviePreview.xcodeproj**.
-If you hit the run button, it will build the plugin, place it in *~/Library/QuickLook* and restart the *QuickLook* server automatically.
+For the others, open **qlMoviePreview.xcodeproj** and hit the run button, it will build the plugin, place it in *~/Library/QuickLook* and restart the *QuickLook* server automatically.

 ### License ###